PPPDUD/KernelUNO/README.md

 # KernelUNO v1.0

-A lightweight RAM-based operating system for Arduino UNO with filesystem simulation, hardware control, and interactive shell.
+A lightweight RAM-based shell for Arduino UNO with filesystem simulation, hardware control, and interactive shell.

 ## Features